rapid7/insightconnect-workflows/workflows/Microsoft_Office_365_Email_Indicators_to_Microsoft_Teams/help.md

 # Version History

+* 1.0.4 - Fix issue where Nested Headers artifact incorrectly defined an each loop
 * 1.0.4 - Update description
 * 1.0.3 - Set more "change_me" items in workflow input
 * 1.0.2 - Set "change_me" items in workflow input